FUJIFILM GFX - THE STORY SO FAR

 Fujifilm GFX 50S + GF 32-64mm landscape photograph

-Fujifilm GFX 50S + GF 32-64mm f/4R LM WR
+Fujifilm GFX 50S + Fujinon GF 32-64mm f/4R LM WR

 GF 35-70mm f/4.5-5.6 WR

 Cheap and light, the GF 35-70 really should not be this good.
-A bit like the Fujinon XF 15-45mm in that one of the cheapest lenses in the range is also one of the best.
-The collapsible design seems at odds with the premium GFX system.
+A bit like the Fujinon XC 15-45mm in that one of the cheapest lenses in the range is also one of the best.

-Superb on a 50 megapixel camera, even on a 100 megapixel GFX you will be hard pressed to tell the difference between images from the GF 35-70mm and the GF 32-64mm lens .
+Superb on a 50 megapixel camera, even on a 100 megapixel GFX you will be hard pressed to tell the difference between images from the GF 35-70mm and the GF 32-64mm lens.

 A lens that deserves to be in every Fujifilm GFX outfit.